EOSIO/eosjs-keygen/API.md

 <a name="uriRules"></a>

 ## uriRules : [<code>Object.&lt;uriRule&gt;</code>](#uriRule)
-Define rules that says which private keys may exist within given locations of the application.
+Define rules that say which private keys may exist within given locations of the application.
 If a rule is not found or does not match, the keystore will remove the key.
 The UI can prompt the user to obtain the needed key again.

-  For any non-trivial configuration, implementions should create a unit test that will test the actual configuration used in the application (use ./uri-rules.test.js as a template).
+  For any non-trivial configuration, implementions should create a unit test that will test the actual configuration used in the application (see `./uri-rules.test.js` for a template).

   Paths imply that active is always derived from owner.
 So, instead of writing `owner/active/**` the path must be written as `active/**`.